Ratu Tagive: Amateur career

 Converting to Union, Tagive played for Queanbeyan Whites in the John I Dent Cup whilst in the Brumbies extended training squad before moving on to Shute Shield side Eastern Suburbs for the 2016 season.

 On his move to Scotland, Tagive turned out for Currie in the Scottish Premiership.

 Tagive has been drafted to Stirling County in the Scottish Premiership for the 2018-19 season.

 Professional career

 He became part of the Brumbies squad, training with them from October 2014.

 As a result of his performances in the premier club competitions in Canberra & Sydney, on 15 November 2016 it was announced that Tagive had joined Glasgow Warriors on a one-year deal.
 In an interview he stated that Glasgow Warriors became interested after former Warrior and former Eastern Suburbs teammate Steven Findlay posted a video of Tagive online.
 He stated that former Warrior Taqele Naiyaravoro also helped convince him to move to Glasgow.

-On his home debut and only second appearance for the Glasgow Warriors, he scored his first try for the Scottish side in a bonus point 47-17 win over the Newport Gwent Dragons.